nDimensional/prototype/README.md

 npm run build
 ```

-Then load the unpacked extension in your favorite browser.
+Then load the unpacked extension.

 ## Philosophy